Name

 Additional Information

-Leonard enlisted in May 1915 in Army Service Corps as Private 95485 at Remounts Centre, Romsey but was discharged on 22 May 1915 (unlikely to become soldier).
-George had enlisted in 1906 in 4th Battalion, Bedfordshire Regt and had transferred to Regular service (nothing further has been found but he did survive the war).
-Frank enlisted as Private 3/6527 in the Kings Royal Rifle Corps while underage and was killed in action on 9 Dec 1917.
+His brother Leonard enlisted in May 1915 in the Army Service Corps as Private 95485 at the Remounts Centre, Romsey, Hants, but was discharged on 22 May 1915 as "unlikely to become soldier".
+Brother George had enlisted in 1906 in the 4th Battalion, Bedfordshire Regt and had transferred to Regular service.
+(Nothing further has been found but he did survive the war).
+Brother Frank enlisted as Private 3/6527 in the Kings Royal Rifle Corps while underage and was killed in action on 9 December 1917.

 Acknowledgments